 Although federal law prohibits companies from contributing to candidates for federal office, many states allow corporate contributions to state and local candidates, committees, and political organizations.
 Our board of directors has authorized the Corporation to contribute to state and local candidates for public office, political committees and political parties, and for other political purposes, subject to any legal limitations and applicable reporting requirements, up to $500,000 annually for 2016 and 2017.
 The amount of the board’s authorization varied in prior years.
 We make political contributions when we determine them to be in the best interests of the Corporation.
 These contributions are made according to the following procedures:

-Click here for a list of the Corporation’s contributions made during 2016 to state and local candidates, political committees, and tax-exempt political organizations.
-During 2016, the Corporation did not make any payments to influence the outcome of ballot measures, nor did it make any independent political expenditures to support or oppose any candidate or political party.
+Click here for a list of the Corporation’s contributions made during the first half of 2017 to state and local candidates, political committees, and tax-exempt political organizations.
+During 2016 and the first half of 2017, the Corporation did not make any payments to influence the outcome of ballot measures, nor did it make any independent political expenditures to support or oppose any candidate or political party.